 Roseville CA Joys

-We live in a great city in a great area.
+We live in a beautiful city in a great area.
 I’m very grateful earthquakes and other disasters are quite rare.
 It’s definitely one of the sweet Roseville Joys.
 But it’s still wise to “Be Prepared” and I hope these tips and resources will help you do so.
 And YES, if you have suggestions, we’d love to read them.
-Just leave a comment below.
+Just leave a comment below or on Facebook at my page or my group – @RosevilleCaliforniaJoys .
 And in the words of a police show I used to like, “Stay safe out there!” 🙂

 P.S.
 You might also enjoy my Pinterest Boards – including NATURAL DISASTERS and WEATHER PREDICTIONS-ROSEVILLE CA AND BEYOND (includes other natural occurrences as well, including earthquakes & volcanoes. 🙂 ).